Codelaborators/trial-1/README.md

 codelaborators initiation:
-* clone the "develop" branch of this repository
+* fork this repository
-* create a feature branch named "<your username>"
-* make sure you have switched (i.e. checked out) your feature branch
+* clone your fork
 * add your username to codelaborators.txt
 * commit your change
-* push your feature branch up to this repository
+* push your changes to your fork (origin)
+* add an upstream remote pointing back to this repo
-* create a pull request for your feature
+* create a pull request for your changes

 references:
 * http://nvie.com/posts/a-successful-git-branching-model/